Each person is different — there is no diet that works for everyone.

 Now, Lots Of Fiber

-As my gut health has improved, tolerance for fiber has really risen.
+As my gut health has improved, tolerance for fiber has risen dramatically.

-I now feel best when I eat a very normal, higher amount of vegetables.
+I now feel best when I eat a very normal, medium-to-high amount of vegetables.

 As we get healthier, we begin to feel our best eating healthier food.